Mission and History

 Recording

 The Consort’s work soon drew the attention of Harmonia Mundi.
 Under that label, the ensemble made eight acclaimed recordings.
 Music for Severall Friends featured Drew Minter and the music of John Wilson.
 Ay Amor! was a pioneering recording of music by Juan Hidalgo, featuring Judith Malafronte as soloist.
 Il Solazzo explored the repertoire of early fifteenth-century Italy, and is still available under the new title Music for a Medieval Banquet.
 Wanderer’s Voices contrasted the musical and narrative personae of German and Galician poet-musicians, and I Have Seen the Map of the World featured the fifteenth-century Missa lo Mappa Mundi by Juan Cornago.
 The Golden Dream grew out of a concert commissioned by Wellesley College to accompany an exhibit of exquisite Dutch genre drawings.
-Most recently, The Consort recorded Juan de Llienas’s Vespers, featuring Baroque music for women’s voices and instruments.
+Most recently, The Consort recorded Juan de Lienas’s Vespers, featuring Baroque music for women’s voices and instruments.

 Upon his death, Howard Mayer Brown left the Newberry Library the largest bequest it was to receive in the twentieth century.
 The Consort made three more recordings to honor his memory and his many musical interests: Villon to Rabelais built upon Brown’s early work with French theatrical songs, A Candle in the Dark honored his passion for the English Renaissance, and Puzzles and Perfect Beauty reflected Springfels’s and Brown’s shared fascination with late fourteenth-century music.